sepehra/VecPoint/README.md

 # VecPoint
-vecpoint generates 3D model of discrete "points" of a vector-valued function in Wavefront .obj file format.
+VecPoint generates 3D model of discrete "points" of a vector-valued function in Wavefront .obj file format.
 Set the values, run the code and open generated OBJ file in a CAD software.

 ## Features